dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 7, 'Porsche', 'Panamera', 2020
 ```

-Write a query to insert the new cars into your table named 'Garage'.
+Write a query to insert the new cars into your table named `Garage`.
 Then show the table with the added records.

-> :warning: Use the INSERT statement to perform the operation.
+> :warning: Use the `INSERT` statement to perform the operation.

 #### Solution 21.2